Paul-Reed/node-red-contrib-ui-plotly/README.md

    + category
    + multicategory: what is this?
    + msg-based (which means the input message is required to contain the type): this is not available in the json schema, so I will need to add it automatically to the dropdown behind the scenes...
-- [ ] When injecting data via an input message and afterwards refreshing the browser screen, then I get error *"Plotly is not defined"*.
-Reason is that the last message is replayed (client side?), before the `Plotly.react` statement is called.
-Two possible solutions:
-   + Stop the replaying (especially the client-side), but perhaps then we run in troubles later on...
-   + Load the Plotly library synchronously.
 - [ ] Show an "Index" column in the editableList on the "Traces" tabsheet.
-- [ ] When an input message with data arrives, we constantly get an error *"gd.data is not an array"*.
-The `gd` refers to our parent DIV element.
-When the `Plotly.react` is executed, that DIV element will have a `data` attribute (that contains the data that has been passed to the `Plotly.react` function).
-However for some reason the DIV element has an 'undefined' `data` attribute when the input message arrives ...